Coronavirus: Advice for Northern Ireland Travellers

 For more information call 028 9072 6020 or visit www.accessibletravelni.org

 Community transport in Northern Ireland

-From 1 April some Community Transport providers are offering new Collection & Deliver and Transport services to both members and non-members during this time.
+Disability Action Transport Services have resumed passenger transport activities since 1 July 2020.
+Some Community Transport providers are offering new Collection & Deliver and Transport services to both members and non-members during this time.

 Coach Travel to and from Northern Ireland